triggermesh/docs/docs/targets/splunk.md

-# Event target for Splunk
+# Event Target for Splunk

 This event target receives arbitrary [CloudEvents][ce] over HTTP and sends them to a [Splunk HTTP Event Collector][hec] in a [JSON format][ce-jsonformat].

-## Prerequisite: HTTP Event Collector input
+## Prerequisite: HTTP Event Collector Input

 In order to be able to use the TriggerMesh event target for Splunk, and administrator must: